ElvenTools/elven-tools-website/src/docs/jump-start.md

 After you generate the PEM file, you can run all other commands.
 Let's walk through the whole process here.

 The first command will be `elven-tools deploy nft-minter`.
 It takes the Smart Contract code from its repository and tries to deploy it on behalf of the user whose walletKey.pem file is generated in this directory.
 It will ask a couple of questions.
 Let's explain them here.

+When deploying using the CLI tool, it will also trigger the `populateIndexes` transactions, depending on the amount of the tokens provided.
+You can also call it by hand if something goes wrong.
+Always check the transactions after deployment on the Elrond explorer.

 ```bash
 elven-tools deploy nft-minter